CommonCoreOntology/CommonCoreOntologies/README.md

+# EXPERIMENTAL QUDT MEASUREMENT UNIT BRANCH

+See qudt-readme.org for details

 # Common Core Ontologies
 The Common Core Ontologies (CCO) comprise twelve ontologies that are designed to represent and integrate taxonomies of generic classes and relations across all domains of interest.